 5. All teams must provide medical release forms for each player they are registering.

 6. No Player may register with two teams within the same age group, regardless of division.
+(Unless given approval by the Tournament Director before the tournament starts.)

-7. All teams must present players passes for all players they are registering.
+7. All teams must present players pass for all players they are registering.
 Exceptions must be requested from the tournament director who will have final approval on a player’s status and my check with appropriate state offices to verify a player’s eligibility.

 8. All out of state teams must present an official travel permit from their state office.